zakuArbor/zakuarbor.github.io/_posts/micro/2025/nov/2025-11-14-rand-photos.md

 as it's no longer considered a city but a suburb of a larger city).
 It's primarily used in cars but it can be used in any safety critical devices such as in medical devices and in rockets (though I am not entirely sure of how widely adopted it is within the space industry).
 It's one of the three widely-used Microkernels (from what I know), the other being Minix installed in every [Intel chip](https://www.cs.vu.nl/~ast/intel/) and Apple.
-Apple has adopted some variant of [L4](https://en.wikipedia.org/wiki/L4_microkernel_family) Microkernel OS for their ARM [secure enclave](https://support.apple.com/en-ca/guide/security/sec59b0b31ff/web) so my previous statement is .
-Seems like [SeL4](https://sel4.systems/) is used in many places as well so my statement about QNX may be false.
+Apple has adopted some variant of [L4](https://en.wikipedia.org/wiki/L4_microkernel_family) Microkernel OS for their ARM [secure enclave](https://support.apple.com/en-ca/guide/security/sec59b0b31ff/web) and it also appears that [SeL4](https://sel4.systems/) is used in many places as well so my statement about QNX may be false.
 There's also WindRiver's VxWorks.
 I never looked at the figures so my claim about QNX being one of the 3 most-used Microkernels could be entirely false.

 ![robotic arm at my alma mater]({{ site.baseurl }}/assets/personal/camera/robotic-arm-uni.jpg)